| Reading time: | 15 min |

 ./installer

-You do not need to install a license file on a machine running Linaro Forge Remote Client for connecting remotely to Linaro Forge tools on a remote system.
+You don’t need to install a license file for a locally installed Linaro Forge Remote Client.
+Linaro Forge uses the license of the remote system when it connects.

-Free trial licenses are available for you try out Linaro Forge.
+You can find free trial licenses to try out Linaro Forge.

-When compiling the program that you want to debug, you must add the debug flag to your compile command.
-For most compilers this is -g
+When compiling the program that you want to debug, you need to add the debug flag to your compile command.
+For most compilers, this is -g.

-command.
-For MPI applications, you can prefix the mpirun/mpiexec command normally used to run in parallel:
+You can launch Linaro Forge’s debugging tool, Linaro DDT, with the ddt command.
+For Message Passing Interface (MPI) applications, you can prefix the mpirun/mpiexec command normally used to run in parallel:

 ddt mpirun -n 128 myapp

-This startup method is called Express Launch and is the simplest way to get started.
-If your MPI is not supported by Express Launch, you can run the following instead:
+This startup method is called Express Launch and is the quickest way to get started.
+If your MPI is not supported by Express Launch, you can run the following command instead:

 ddt -n 128 myapp

-These commands will launch Linaro DDT GUI.
+These commands will launch the Linaro DDT GUI.
 When running on a HPC cluster, you may need to debug on compute nodes where this may not be possible.
-In this case, you can start the GUI on the frontend node with the ddt
+In this case, you can start the GUI on the frontend node with the ddt command.
+After that, when running or submitting a job to the compute nodes, use ddt --connect :

 With Express Launch: